-MEETINGS IN 2022: 8

-MEMBERS:

-JoAnn A. Reed (CHAIR) Teresa H. Clarke Kenneth R. Frank Bruce L. Tanner

-Key Responsibilities:

-- · Oversees management's financial reporting processes. - Meets with our independent registered public accounting firm, outside the presence of management, to discuss our financial reporting, including internal accounting controls and policies and procedures. - Approves all fees related to audit and non-audit services provided by the independent public accounting firm. - Has the sole authority to select, retain, terminate and determine the compensation of our independent registered public accounting firm. - · Oversees our systems of internal accounting and financial controls. - · Reviews the global internal audit plan, including the annual fraud risk assessment. - · Reviews the annual independent audit of our financial statements. - · Reviews our financial disclosures. - · Reviews and implements our Code of Conduct in conjunction with, and with oversight from, the Ethics Committee. - Oversees the establishment and implementation of "whistle-blowing" procedures. - · Oversees risk, litigation, cybersecurity and other compliance matters.
+MEETINGS IN 2022: 8 MEMBERS: JoAnn A. Reed (CHAIR) Teresa H. Clarke Kenneth R. Frank Bruce L. Tanner Key Responsibilities: Oversees manag ement's financial report ing processes. , , , 0 , outside the presence of nal accounting controls and policies Approves all fees accounting firm. s related to audit and no on-audit services provi ided by the independent public nority to select, retain, te istered public accountin ne the compensation of our Oversees our sys stems of internal accour nting and financial con itrols.
+Reviews the global internal audit plan, including the annual fraud risk assessment.
+Reviews the annual independent audit of our financial statements. • Reviews our final ncial disclosures.
+Reviews and implements our Code of Conduct in conjunction with, and with oversight from, the Ethics Committee. • Oversees the est ablishment and implem entation of "whistle-bl lowing" procedures. gation, cybersecurity ar